e-Visa Validity Rules for Educational Travel

 Step 1: Apply Online

-Fill out the Azerbaijan e-Visa application form carefully, select “Education” as the purpose of travel, and upload the required documents.
+Fill out the Azerbaijan e-Visa application form carefully, select “Education” as the purpose of travel, and upload your passport’s bio page scan.

 Step 2: Review and Submit